Axel Høeg-Hansen: Background

 Høeg-Hansen built many notable structures in Aarhus and left his mark across the city.
 He designed Kunsthal Aarhus (1917), Atletion (1920), the yellow city blocks in Park Allé and at Banegårdspladsen (1920s), Aarhus County Hospital (1935) and neighborhoods in the southern part of the city.

 Personal life

-He was married on 23 June 1909 in Helgenæs to lnga Pauline Liggern Hansen.
+He was married on 23 June 1909 in Helgenæs to Norwegian lnga Pauline Liggern Hansen.
 Høeg-Hansen became Knight of the Order of the Dannebrog 1924 and Dannebrogsmand in 1935.
 He died in 1947 at Frederiksværk and was buried on Solbjerg Parkkirkegård in Frederiksbjerg.